recioes/Esther-Recio/README.md

 🚀 Aspiring dev, honing skills in C# and .NET, Python and its libraries, cybersecurity, SQL, and occasionally, for some fun, delving into HTML and CSS.
 I have a strong affinity for security, DevOps culture, and more.

-🎓 Pursuing a career as a developer (dev), currently studying "System Analysis and Development" at Centro Universitário de Brasília (UniCEUB).
-I hold a Bachelor's degree in Business Administration from the Universidade de Brasília (UnB) and aim to leverage both skill sets to excel in the field.
+🎓 I am currently advancing my career in software development and am actively enrolled in the 'System Analysis and Development' program at Centro Universitário de Brasília (UniCEUB).
+This program parallels the curriculum of computer science degrees offered in several other countries.
+Alongside this technical study, I hold a Bachelor's degree in Business Administration from Universidade de Brasília (UnB).
+My mission?
+Weaving tech and business into a tapestry of success in the tech landscape.

-💬 Ask me about Python, Cybersecurity, SQl, CSS and HTML.
+💬 Ask me about C#, Python, Cybersecurity, SQl, CSS and HTML.

 ✨ Brazilian-born with a strong connection to Spain, having spent half of my childhood there and with deep family roots in the country.